Vanille-N/wallrnd/README.md

 * The appropriate version should be put in your path and executed whenever necessary by adding an entry to your Crontab. `* * * * * set-wallpaper`

+* Note that the file path does not have to be absolute. `wallrnd` resolves paths before writing the wallpaper configuration.

 ---

 ## Alternative tools